caetano-dev/HackerNewsBot.js/README.md

 # HackerNews Telegram bot

 A Telegram bot that serves you with personalized HackerNews articles.
+You can self host it and make it filter only the news that are relevant to you.

 ## How to set up